Codifica

 id,type) - current state and ownership (

-state,owner) - what “done” means (
+priority,depends_on) - what "done" means (

-acceptance) - provenance (
+artifacts) - provenance metadata (

-execution_notes) - an auditable history of transitions (
+provenance: session ID, commit SHA) - an auditable history of transitions (

 state_transitions)